Free-Software-Melbourne/FSM-Licensing/slides/intro.md

 selectively grants rights to users

-### What is the difference?
+### What is the Difference?

 <hr />

-Copyright vs Licences

 - Software licenses use Copyright law to grant rights to other individuals
 - Copyright stipulates merely the owner of a work
-- the license is the terms under which the user of the work can use it
+- The license is the terms under which the user of the work can use it

 Note:
 licenses use copyright